eProsima/Integration-Service-docs/docs/installation_manual/installation.rst

     ~/is_ws$ colcon build --cmake-args -DBUILD_TESTS=ON

-* :code:`BUILD_EXAMPLES`: Allows to compile utilities that can be used for the several provided usage examples for *Integration Service*, located under the `examples/utils <https://github.com/eProsima/Integration-Service/tree/main/examples/utils>`_ folder of the core repository.
+* :code:`BUILD_EXAMPLES`: Allows to compile all the utilities that can be used for the several provided usage examples for *Integration Service*, located under the `examples/utils <https://github.com/eProsima/Integration-Service/tree/main/examples/utils>`_ folder of the core repository.
   These applications can be used to test the *Integration Service* with some of the provided *YAML* configuration files, which are located under the `examples/basic <https://github.com/eProsima/Integration-Service/tree/main/examples/basic>`_ directory of the core repository: